Aider-AI/aider-swe-bench/predictions/multi-models--gpt-4o--openrouter-anthropic-claude-3-opus/README.md

 The json file for each problem is a dict with the following fields.
-These first 3 fields are the same as fields used in the standard `all_preds.jsonl` file used by SWE Bench:
+These first 3 fields are the same as fields used in the standard `all_preds.jsonl` file used by SWE Bench, and represent the solution found by aider to the problem.

 - instance_id
 - model_name_or_path